 By Nurul Islam Laskar

-(The author was a columnist is the 80s and 90s and now a contributor at The Shillong Times)
+The author was a former columnist and current contributor at The Shillong Times